 Find A Grave, Find A Grave, digital images (http://www.findagrave.com : accessed 23 January 2018), Hannah Cranmer,.

 “New Jersey, Deaths and Burials Index, 1798-1971,” database, Ancestry.com (http://www.ancestry.com : accessed 23 January 2018), Hannah Cranmer.

 “New Jersey, Marriage Records, 1670-1965,” index, Ancestry (: accessed 12 January 2018), Elias Cranmer m Hannah Spragg.

-(updated 4/17/18 to mention that there are there shared matches on ancestry; 1/24/18 — removed Ephraim as there were no sources showing these parents)
+(updated 10/3/18 to increase the number of shared matches on Ancestry; 4/17/18 to mention that there are there shared matches on ancestry; 1/24/18 to remove son Ephraim as there were no sources for him)